-5. Have a substantial emergency fund in place.
+5. Have a substantial emergency fund in place if you can.

-If possible, have at least a three- to six-month emergency fund in place before becoming a one-income household.
+If possible, have at least a three- to six-month emergency fund (learn how to create an emergency fund) in place before becoming a one-income household.
 An emergency fund is an essential part of anyone’s overall financial plan, but, as with saving up for unexpected or irregular expenses, for households living on one income, having an adequate emergency fund is even more important.

 6. Get (and stay!) out of consumer debt.

 If you can, pay off all of your consumer debt and student loans before you become a one-income family.
 Or do so as soon as you can after.
 And then determine to stay out of consumer (nonmortgage) debt.
 This will make it much more likely that you will be able to successfully live on one income long-term, and it will help you to build wealth and achieve financial independence.